-11. Test run
+12. Test run

-11.1.
+12.1.
 Before test run

 The test run can be carried out either from the outdoor unit or the indoor unit.
+For the test run from outdoor unit, please check the outdoor unit installation manual.

-1. Checklist
+1 Checklist

 - After the installation, piping setup, and wiring of the indoor and outdoor units is complete, check that refrigerant is not leaking, the power and control wires are not loose, and the poles are not reversed. - Use a 500 V insulation resistance tester to make sure that the resistance between the power terminal and the ground is 1.0 MΩ or more.
 If it is less than 1.0 MΩ, do not operate the unit.
 Absolutely do not touch the tester to indoor/outdoor connection terminals S1, S2, and S3.
-An accident could occur. - Make sure there is no malfunction in the outdoor unit.
-(If there is a malfunction, you can diagnose it using LED1 on the board.)

-- Check that the ball valve is fully open on both the liquid and gas ends. - Check the electrical power phase.
-If the phase is reversed, the fan may rotate in the wrong direction or stop, or unusual sounds may be produced. - Starting at least 12 hours before the test run, send current through the crankcase heater.
+An accident could occur. - Before turning the power ON, make sure that test run switch (SW4) of outdoor controller board is OFF. - Check the electrical power phase.
+If the phase is reversed, the fan may rotate in the wrong direction or stop, or unusual sounds may be produced.
+(PEA-200, 250, 400, 500) - Starting at least 12 hours before the test run, send current through the crankcase heater.
 (If the current is running for a shorter period of time, damage to the compressor could result.) - For specific models requiring changing of settings for higher ceilings or selection of power supply ON/OFF capability, make proper changes referring to the description for Selection of Functions through Remote Controller.